Donate to the buddhist centre:meet the toolkit team!

 Sangharakshita and his teaching

-Sangharakshita is a unique figure in the Buddhist world.
+Sangharakshita was a unique figure in the Buddhist world.
 For 20 years he lived in India, where he was ordained and studied with a range of Buddhist teachers.
-He became inspired by all major aspects of Buddhism, and has since written and lectured prolifically both in the West and the East.
-In the light of modern scholarship and his own spiritual experience, he has brought out and emphasised the core teachings that underlie and unify the Buddhist tradition as a whole.
+Inspired by all major aspects of Buddhism, he wrote and lectured prolifically both in the West and the East.
+In the light of modern scholarship and his own spiritual experience, he brought out and emphasised the core teachings that underlie and unify the Buddhist tradition as a whole.
 In founding the Friends of the Western Buddhist Order (now known as the Triratna Buddhist Community) in 1967, he sought to clarify the essentials and outline ways of practice that are spiritually alive and relevant to the 21st century.

-Now in his 80s, Sangharakshita has handed over his responsibilities for the Triratna Buddhist Community and is now focusing on personal contact with friends and disciples.
-He also continues to write both poetry and prose, which you can read on his personal website.
-These days, you can even follow him on Facebook and Twitter!
+When he was in his 80s, Sangharakshita handed over his responsibilities for the Triratna Buddhist Community and for the remainder of his life focussed on personal contact with friends and disciples.
+He also continued to write both poetry and prose, which you can read on his personal website.
+You can follow memorial spaces for Sangharakshita on Facebook and Twitter.